 For budgeted travel, itemize Domestic and Foreign travel separately.
 Provide destination (even if it is to be determined, name a location "to be used for estimation purposes"), purpose of trip, number of persons, number of days, airfare, hotel and subsistence, and registration costs.

 Individuals who are not Faculty, Senior Research Scientist, or Principal Research Scientist must ask Jackie Hewitt to request PI Status approval from the Dean of Science.
 Each proposal will be dealt with on a case-by-case basis by the Director of MKI and the Dean.
 Except for Chandra Proposals, the PI Status request must be sent to Jackie with a cc: to Kelley.
 This should be done at least 15 business days prior to the sponsor deadline.
-Please identify the program/solicitation and provide the proposal title, the planned period of performance, a summary of the research, and a budget estimate.
+Please provide Jackie the program/solicitation, information, your proposal title, period of performance, summary of research, and budget estimate.

 On approved proposals, Research Scientists will be PI with a faculty member as Mentor.
 Postdocs will be named as Co-I, with their supervisor/faculty sponsor named as Administrative PI.